sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [x] Add github icons to the links in navbar
 - [x] Add Analytics
 - [x] Add Learn.uno contact widget

-- [ ] Set up domain name (naivecoinstake.learn.uno)
+- [x] Set up domain name (naivecoinstake.learn.uno)

-- [ ] Update the part about proof of work
+- [x] Update the part about proof of stake
-- [ ] Talk about what should still be done
+- [x] Talk about what should still be done

 - [ ] Update 'isValidBlockStructure' in naivecoin and tutorial chap 1 (and other code like hash calculation)
 - [ ] Remove the none from the block structure and try again
 - [ ] Check consistency and links